bessarabov/home-assistant-cards/docs/how_to_add_information_about_new_card.md

  * `%NAME%` — the name of the card.
 It is the string that is used when when the card is added to Home Assistant UI (`- type: 'custom:animated-consumption-card'`) but without `custom:`
  * `%SITE%` — the card url.
 Usually it is link to GitHub repo, e.g. `https://github.com/bessarabov/animated-consumption-card`
- * `%STATUS%` — it can `active` or `deprecated`.
+ * `%STATUS%` — it can `active`, `deprecated` or `deleted`.
 Status `deprecated` should be used only when there is information in thre repositorey that this project is deprecated and/or the GitHub repo is archived.
 If there is no such info in the repo the status stays `active`, even if there is no recent commits.

 ## `card_id`